 When we left Michael Corleone in the first film, he was already a transformed man.
 The youthful spark in his eyes had turned into darkness as soon as he realized that he had what it takes to run his family’s enterprise.
 When we meet him again a decade later, he’s older, wiser and feared by his enemies as well as his own family members.
 He’s deeply entrenched in his business and doesn’t know that he’s going to sink even lower morally.
 He’s enjoying considerable wealth, which of course was first amassed by his father.

-The portrayal of how Vito worked himself out of poverty by any means is a clever contrast; both Vito and Michael are fighting for their lives and families in different eras.
+The depiction of how Vito worked himself out of poverty by any means is a clever contrast; both Vito and Michael are fighting for their lives and families in different eras.
 Their ruthlessness is what makes them successful.
 The darker portion of the story is undoubtedly the one set in the ’50s, but it is an altogether riveting saga, emotionally told and powerfully acted.
 Pacino looks like he’s ten years older, carrying the weight of the world on his shoulders but also exuding power.
 Robert De Niro got his major breakthrough as the twentysomething Vito Corleone and it isn’t hard to imagine him eventually turn into the Brando figure in the first movie, soft-spoken but naturally authoritative.
 The stars are supported by a supremely able cast, including Strasberg as the friendly but unreliable Roth, Keaton as the increasingly miserable Kay, and Cazale as the hopeless, weak Fredo.

-The themes from the first movie are continued and expanded; cinematographer Gordon Willis also employs the same visual style, bathing the slightly updated production design in darkness and sepia.
+The themes from the first movie are continued and expanded; cinematographer Gordon Willis also employs the same visual style, bathing the slightly updated production design post-Brando in darkness and sepia.

 The Shakespearean tragedy of the last scenes end brilliantly with a flashback to 1941 where the brothers are gathered for a birthday dinner.
 Michael is bullied by Sonny (James Caan)… but even then it’s obvious who is mature enough to take responsibility.
 As we stare into Michael’s dead eyes twenty years later all we can see is Vito’s bloody legacy, but without Michael the Corleone family would have been destroyed.